10 Best Sleeping Pads for Backpacking in 2024

 The other option is an inflatable sleeping pad.
 These can either be self-inflating or manually inflated by blowing air into them.

 These provide more cushion than a foam pad but are less durable since they are prone to puncture.
-This means you have to be very careful when using an inflatable sleeping pad directly on the ground in order to avoid leaks.
+I suggest being very careful when using an inflatable sleeping pad directly on the ground in order to avoid leaks.

 Inflatable sleeping pads are significantly more comfortable than foam pads, and in many cases the difference in weight is negligible.